Schedule

 Thursday

-• Topic of the day: To be announced
+• Topic of the day: Individual Consultation and Library Tour

 Friday

-• Topic of the day: To be announced
+• Topic of the day: Individual Consultation and Library Tour

 The schedule is subject to change.